Jrkej/CG-submit-predictor./README.md

 # CG-submit-predictor.
 It will predict your rank in CG leaderboard if you submit your code saved in CG IDE.

 # Introduction
 After ending of fall challenge i was thinking that how can the speed of submits can be increased,So here is my idea.<br/>

+# Why to use?
+-As we all are aware of randomness on CG submissions so if you wanna get an estimated rank for a new update in your bot without any submission on CG so that you can decide that should i submit it on CG or not and if my new bot is better than the bot currently submitted on CG you can use this tool.

 # Requirements
 For this you need python3 + 2 modules of python<br/>